 ADA Scientific 75th Sessions Observations – MoToMove #13

-Acupressure points are those pulses in the body that, when pressed with fingers, stimulate the body’s self healing abilities.
-To stretch the imagination a bit I theorize that there are several diabetes acupressure points in the US that stimulate diabetes care.
-They are hubs for learning, treating, researching and advocacy.
+Acupressure points are those pulses in the body that, when pressed with fingers, stimulate the body’s self-healing abilities.
+To stretch the imagination a bit, I theorize that several diabetes acupressure points in the US stimulate diabetes care.
+They serve as hubs for learning, treatment, research, and advocacy.
 One of them is Boston.
 And so, if my theory passes muster, you could feel the excitement in the air in Boston in June when the city hosted the ADA 75th Scientific Sessions at the Boston Convention and Exhibition Center.
-The key components of the Sessions were coincidentally research, education, advocacy and science with a dash of diabetes and social media sprinkled in.
-There were approximately 18,000 attendees to the conference.
-Thus the energy cluster of so many minds and bodies with so much knowledge about diabetes together in one center was almost overwhelming.
-Rather than get detailed about the myriad lectures, 385 presentations, 2,500 research posters, exhibits and product theatre, audios, awards and on and on, below are a few good websites to visit to read specific details on the Sessions.
+The key components of the Sessions were coincidentally research, education, advocacy, and science, with a dash of diabetes and social media sprinkled in.
+Approximately 18,000 attendees attended the conference.
+Thus, the energy cluster of so many minds and bodies, each with extensive knowledge about diabetes, gathered together in one center was almost overwhelming.
+Rather than detailing the numerous lectures, 385 presentations, 2,500 research posters, exhibits, product theatre, audio presentations, and awards, below are a few good websites to visit for specific details on the Sessions.

 www.insulinnation.com